hoprnet/hoprnet/.processes/development.md

 ### Rules

-- All PR‘s **have to be approved** by at least two members.
+- All PR‘s **have to be approved** by at least one member.
-- Respect our CI pipeline.
-If you break it, you fix it.
+- If CI pipeline breaks, you must open an issue for it and attempt to fix it.
 - All PR‘s must pass all status checks/tests before merging.
 - Releases can be merged back to `master`, but not always necessary.
 - When in conflict, chat and engage with the team.